delano/delano.github.com/thoughts/out-of-band-surprises.md

 But after the doors open, things change.
 Contrary to your estimates, you're selling 2-to-1 take-out over sit-down meals.
 People love the specials but the regular menu is a dud.
 One of your suppliers is chronically late with a key ingredient.
 These challenges can be difficult to overcome or even devastating but they're surprises that are within a reasonable context. *You can expect them.* And because you can expect them, you can plan for them.

 Out-of-band surprises are different.
 They're difficult or impossible to imagine where or when they'll appear. *You can't expect them*.
 Maybe instead of a restaurant, there's a bigger opportunity in importing and distributing that key ingredient.
 Or maybe after talking to suppliers and potential customers, you found a better business for your niche in catering.
 Or delivery services.
-Maybe you accidentally invented a new tomato.
-Or maybe your star employee got hit by a bus.
+Or maybe you accidentally invented a new tomato.
 Who knows?

 And that's the difference between a startup and the average new business: in a startup, the focus is on finding and chasing the out-of-band surprises rather than executing and managing a pre-ordained business plan.
 If you look hard enough you might even be able to turn those challenges into opportunities.